Trevato/CSGOMLBot/README.md

 I really would like CSGO to be merely a building block into what I believe could change machine learning.
 My goal is to first implement CSGO to gain a bit of traction and then move to include any Steam game.
 This way, different machine learning techniques can be tested against a vast number of environments very easily.

 Also, it might be possible to create clients for players to use to record their own gameplay in order to jumpstart learning.

+Lastly, distributed training using containerization could boost performance infinitly.
+[See more](https://arxiv.org/abs/1803.00933)